AakashThunderz/KAIROQX/README.md

 <!--
   ============================================================
-  GITHUB PROFILE README — Aakash Nishad (KairoqX)
+  GITHUB PROFILE README — Aakash Nishad (AakashThunderz)
   ============================================================
   HOW TO USE:
-  1. Replace every instance of "KairoqX" with your GitHub username (only if it changes — currently already set correctly).
+  1. Replace every instance of "AakashThunderz" with your GitHub username (only if it changes — currently already set correctly).
   2. Replace all `your-link-here` / `#` placeholders under
      "Connect" and "Featured Projects" with your real URLs.
   3. Replace WakaTime / LeetCode / Codeforces / HackerRank /
      Dev.to / Medium usernames where marked.
-  4. This repo must be named exactly "KairoqX" (same as your GitHub username) for the profile README to render on your profile page.
+  4. This repo must be named exactly "AakashThunderz" (same as your GitHub username) for the profile README to render on your profile page.
   ============================================================